AppQuality/syncHubspotEnvironments/README.md

 This utility provides functions to interact with the HubSpot API, enabling synchronization of contacts and companies from your local data sources.

-Sync Contacts, Companies, Deals from a STANDARD Environment to a DEVELOPER Environment on Hubspot
+Sync structure for Contacts, Companies, Deals from a STANDARD Environment to a DEVELOPER Environment on Hubspot

 ## Features